Puri (surname)

-They have origins in the district of Lahore in Majha Punjab.
-Puri Khatris were the hereditary governors (qanungos) in Pathankot and Batala.
-Gharat Khasa village near Sialkot was also held by the Puri Khatris.

-Origin and etymology
+Puri is an Indian Punjabi surname of Kshatriya Varna derived from a Chandravanshi Indo Aryan Puru tribe of King Porus.

-The Dictionary of American Family Names by the Oxford University Press notes that puri means a small town in Punjabi but it is uncertain whether this is related with the surname.
+The Dictionary of American Family Names notes that puri means a small town in Punjabi but it is uncertain whether this is related to the surname.
 Another theory derives it from the Purus, the mythological Indo-Aryan tribe.

-Buddha Prakash, Professor of History and of Ancient Indian History, Culture and Archaeology, Director of the Institute of Indic Studies, said:
+Buddha Prakash, professor of history and of Ancient Indian history, culture and archaeology, director of the Institute of Indic Studies, said: